avo-hq/docs.avohq.io/docs/3.0/resources.md

 :::option `self.confirm_on_save`

-If you would like to ask for confirmation on saving a resource you can do so by setting `confirm_on_save` to `true`.
+If you would like to ask for confirmation when saving a resource you can do so by setting `confirm_on_save` to `true`.

 That will help add friction to the saving process, avoiding human error.